What is a Gopher? 10 Fun Facts & How to Get Rid of Them

 3. Use Liquid Repellents: Gopher repellents are strong-smelling substances that these pests prefer to avoid.
 If you decide to use liquid repellents, you must reapply them every few weeks.

 4. Try Fumigation Techniques: Smoke bombs are an effective way to exterminate these furry creatures or scare them off your premises.
-Start by covering the exits of burrows with soil or sod clumps, and then drop a smoke bomb into gophers’ homes to eliminate them from your environment.
+Start by covering the exits of burrows with soil or sod clumps, and then drop a smoke bomb into the gophers’ homes to eliminate them from your environment.

 If you’ve tried every DIY method you can think of without success, it’s time to call a team of professionals for efficient gopher control services.